Top

 3

 When does the Banpo Bridge Rainbow Fountain show run?
 The Banpo Bridge Rainbow Fountain runs from April 1st - October 31st, 5 to 6 times per day, for 20 minutes at a time.
+There are shows at noon, and every half hour, starting from 7:30PM.

 4